peteGSX-Projects/programmable-dcc-turntable/README.md

 The DCC CVs can be programmed as per a normal DCC accessory decoder, and the code is written to provide the DCC ACK signal when programming.

 The code complies with the NMRA turnout direction standard so that 1 = Closed, and 0 = Thrown.

+In addition, the bridge track polarity is able to be switched via a generic Arduino dual relay board to avoid needing to use an auto-reverser.

 # Instructions